gear-foundation/academy/docs/11-escrow-testing/testing.md

 }
 ```

-We can use the [`System::get_program`](https://docs.gear.rs/gtest/struct.System.html#method.get_program) function from the `gtest` library to get the program in the test function.
-As you remember from the first lesson, our program is initialized with the first id.
-So, the full code of the deposit test function is as follows:
+To obtain the program within the test function, we can utilize the [`System::get_program`](https://docs.gear.rs/gtest/struct.System.html#method.get_program) function provided by the `gtest` library.
+As discussed in our first lesson, we initialize our program with the first ID.
+Hence, the complete code for the deposit test function is as follows:

 ```rust title="tests/escrow_test.rs"
 const ESCROW_ID: u64 = 1;